CauaS/Dashboard/README.md

 Because this one is quite new, the folder structure might change at any moment.
 Of course, I just will do it, if I feel that is necessary for better understanding.

 ## Technologies this is project is using at moment
-- React TS
+- React TS :atom:
-- Material UI
+- Material UI 💅
-- Eslint
+- Eslint 📏
-- React Testing Library
+- React Testing Library 🧪
+- Storybook 📖

 > in the future